Teach English in Thailand

 How will I get from orientation to my placement?

 During orientation, you will be given information about your school and teaching location, along with contact details and instructions on how to get there from Hua Hin or Chiang Mai.
 You’ll be greeted upon arrival by your local agent or school coordinator.
+Usually teachers take a bus to their placement location and program staff will make sure everyone knows how to get to their cities.

 What type of lessons are the schools expecting the teachers to deliver?